 Cancer in any part of the pharynx is known as pharyngeal cancer, and cancer specific to the oropharynx is called oropharyngeal cancer.
 Oropharyngeal cancer is a type of head and neck cancer that accounts for about 18,000 newly diagnosed cases in the U.S. every year.

 The leading cause of head and neck cancers is smoking tobacco, and as smoking has become less common in recent years, so has the occurrence for most head and neck cancers.
 The exception to this is oropharyngeal cancer, which is drastically increasing, especially in the younger population.
 The cause of this steady rise is human papillomavirus (HPV) infection, a common sexually transmitted disease and a leading risk factor for oropharyngeal cancer.
-Between 70 and 80 percent of all oropharyngeal cancers in the U.S. are caused by HPV.
+About 70% of all oropharyngeal cancers in the U.S. are caused by HPV.
 Tobacco and alcohol are still important factors for developing oropharyngeal cancers, but doctors now distinguish between HPV-related oropharyngeal cancers and HPV-negative oropharyngeal cancers; the good news is, HPV-related oropharyngeal cancers tend to be much more responsive to treatment.

 Clinical trials are now studying ways to reduce the toxicity of treatment for patients with HPV-driven oropharynx cancer, she says.